2ovob4ehko/bandera-coin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `craved` for your own use.
+You can ignore this section if you are building `banderad` for your own use.

-craved/crave-cli binaries are not included in the crave-Qt.app bundle.
+banderad/bandera-cli binaries are not included in the bandera-Qt.app bundle.

-If you are building `craved` or `crave-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `banderad` or `bandera-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: